gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 = 1.0.2 =
 * Compatibility for php older than 5.3
-* Stlying fix for thumbnail layout
+* Styling fix for thumbnail layout
 * Added Option to Randomise Images

 = 1.0.1 =